-Title: Fabricating structural timber framework in the workplace Unit Number: J/503/2726 Learning outcome The learner will be a sment criteria arner can: 1 Interpret the given information relating to the work and resources when fabricating structural timber 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, cutting lists and manufacturers' information. framework.
+Title: Fabricating structural timber framework in the workplace Unit Number: J/503/2726 ['] 2726 Learning outcomes The learner will be all Assessment criteria The learner can: 1 Interpret the g information rel work and resou fabricating stru lating to the urces when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, cutting lists and manufacturers' information. framework.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, oral and written instructions, sketches, electronic data, cutting lists and manufacturers' information relating to historical timber framing and post and beam construction, official guidance and current building regulations associated with fabricating structural timber framework.
-2 Know how to relevant legisl official guidan fabricating str framework. ation and 2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials and by manual handling and mechanical lifting.
+2 Know how to comply with relevant legislation and official guidance when fabricating structural timber framework.
+Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when fabricating structural timber framework and describe how and when they are used.

-Tit le: Fabricating structural timber framework in the workplace Learning outcomes Assessment criteria The e learner will be a ble to: The learner can: 3 Maintain safe and healthy working practices when fabricating structural timber framework. ices when 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when fabricating structural timber framework.
-3.2 Demonstrate compliance with given information and relevant legislation when fabricating structural timber framework for at least two of the following: safe use of access equipment safe use, storage and handling of materials, tools and equipment specific risks to health 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to fabricating structural timber framework, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+Tit le: Fabricating str uctural timber framework in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 3 Maintain safe and healthy working practices when fabricating structural timber framework.
+3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when fabricating structural timber framework.
+3.2 Demonstrate compliance with given information and relevant legislation when fabricating structural timber framework for at least two of the following: - safe use of access equipment - safe use, storage and handling of materials, tools and equipment - specific risks to health 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention, should be used, relating to fabricating structural timber framework, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 State Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 4 Select the required quantity and quality of resources for the methods of work to fabricate structural timber framework.
-4.1 Select resources associated with own work in relation to materials and structural components, timber and metal fixings, tools, machines and equipment.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber, timber based products, composite materials pegs marking and levelling tools and equipment hand and power tools
+4 4 Select the required quantity and quality of resources for the methods of work to fabricate structural timber framework. resources for of work to 4.1 Select resources associated with own work in relation to materials and structural components, timber and metal fixings, tools, machines and equipment.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - timber, timber based products, composite materials - pegs - marking and levelling tools and equipment - hand and power tools